isomorphic-software/smartclient-docs/classes/FormItem.md

 ### Description
 The DynamicForm picks a field renderer based on the type of the field (and sometimes other attributes of the field).

+In addition to the standard [FormItemType](../reference.md#type-formitemtype) values, this property also accepts the name of any [FormItem](#class-formitem) subclass (e.g., "ButtonItem", "CheckboxItem") or a shorthand lowercase version (e.g., "button", "checkbox").
+When a class name or shorthand is provided, it acts as a shortcut for setting [FormItem.editorType](#attr-formitemeditortype).

 ### Groups

 - appearance